FULL REPORT & TOOLKIT BROUGHT TO YOU BY THE CHILDREN'S MARTIAL ARTS INSTRUCTORS AT THE DRAGON GYM

 Rip-off #3 – Outdated beliefs.

 We have a saying: “Traditional is an attitude, not a technique”.
 We take teaching kids martial arts very seriously, and we have a very traditional attitude towards martial arts training.
 However, it is not dogmatic.
 A school should not adhere to techniques and methods just because they are “traditional”.
 Rather a martial arts school and its instructors should be constantly researching, learning and evolving in order to be using the best methods and techniques for both martial arts training and athletic development.
 For example, martial arts used to be taught to kids of all ages simultaneously, but we discovered a better way.
-We now start kids in 4 different age groups: 3-5, 5-7, 7-10 and 10-14.
+We now separate kids by age and skill level.

 Most importantly, everybody should be having fun!